 You Don’t Care About the Road in a Fast Car

 Cars are getting faster and faster nowadays, and that means this idea is slowly dying off.
-But overall, when you’re driving something like the Subaru Liberty, you’re going to want to take care of your vehicle above all else.
-If you’ve splashed out some good money on a car that can take you far in a shorter amount of time because you’re used to traveling long distance, that idea only makes sense!
+But overall, when you’re driving something like Subaru, you’re going to want to take care of your vehicle above all else.
+If you’ve splashed out some good money on a car that can take you far in a shorter amount of time because you’re used to traveling long distances, that idea only makes sense!
 And yet, a lot of the time this kind of behavior can be viewed as bad on the road.

 Similarly, when you’re using a fast car, it’s often going to be a bigger vehicle that can take on all kinds of terrain.
 And this is a type of car that a lot of disabled people need to use in order to remain pain-free and entirely independent when they’re on the move.
 Fast cars simply service more of the population at the end of the day!